-As illustrated by the Tomita case, it is very important to track communications from intimacy seeking stalkers for signs that they are becoming angry and resentful over being rejected by the object of their adoration.
+As illustrated by the Tomita case, it is very important to track communications from intimacy-seeking stalkers for signs that they are becoming angry and resentful over being rejected by the object of their adoration.

 Incompetent Suitor Stalkers

-Incompetent suitor stalkers tend to be socially awkward, but do not suffer from the erotomanic delusions of intimacy seeking stalkers, or the deviant sexuality of predatory stalkers.
+Incompetent suitor stalkers tend to be socially awkward but do not suffer from the erotomanic delusions of intimacy-seeking stalkers or the deviant sexuality of predatory stalkers.
 Because of this, they tend to only stalk for a brief period and are normally unaware of the distress their behavior is causing their victim.
 Incompetent suitors rarely turn violent and can usually be dissuaded by the intervention of an authority figure.
 They will often then move on to a new interest/target.
-In a workplace setting intervention by a manager, HR or corporate security is ordinarily enough to end the behavior.
+In a workplace setting, intervention by a manager, HR or corporate security is ordinarily enough to end the behavior.

 Predatory stalkers are rarer than the other types of stalkers, but they pose a challenge for security because of their anonymity and the danger they pose to the victim because of their deviant sexual desires.
 They often stalk female strangers or a casual acquaintance and have no previous intimate relationship with the victim like a rejected stalker.
-Also, unlike intimacy seeking stalkers and incompetent suitors they do not self-identify to the victim.
-Some predatory stalkers attempt to conceal their stalking behavior until they can compete their attack cycle and launch a sexual assault against the victim.
+Also, unlike intimacy-seeking stalkers and incompetent suitors, they do not self-identify to the victim.
+Some predatory stalkers attempt to conceal their stalking behavior until they can complete their attack cycle and launch a sexual assault against the victim.
 Others may reveal subtle clues of their presence to the victim as a way of exercising their sense of dominance, power, and control by creating fear in their victims.
 However, predatory stalkers rarely reveal their identity to their victim.
 The pathway to violence model can apply to other types of stalkers but is not applicable to predatory stalker cases.
 They have normally already decided to plan an attack before they select a suitable victim.
 Predatory stalkers are often sadistic and conduct brutal sexual assaults on their victims – frequently murdering them after the assault.

 Speaking of other factors to detect surveillance, the U.S. government trainers use the acronym TEDD when teaching people to recognize surveillance, and this concept also applies to surveillance conducted by stalkers.
-TEDD stands for Time, Environment, Distance and Demeanor (some people add a third D for direction.)
-So, demeanor aside, the logic is that if a target sees the same person at different times, in different environments, over distance it is likely that they are surveilling (or stalking) the target.
-It may be difficult for security team members to corollate observing same people over time, environment, and distance, so databasing of observations is critical.
+TEDD stands for Time, Environment, Distance, and Demeanor (some people add a third D for direction.)
+So, demeanor aside, the logic is that if a target sees the same person at different times, in different environments, and over distance, it is likely that they are surveilling (or stalking) the target.
+It may be difficult for security team members to corollate observing the same people over time, environment, and distance, so databasing of observations is critical.
 Other technological tools such as automated license plate reader systems (where legal) may also help identify this behavior.